 A. A program based on PAYS® has these essential elements:

-- A tariffed charge assigned to a location, not to an individual customer;
+- A fixed monthly tariffed charge assigned to a location, not to an individual customer;

 - Independent certification that products are appropriate and savings estimates exceed payments in both the near and long terms.

 B. A program based on PAYS® has these minimum program requirements: